 About Orbit Your Thesis!
 (OYT)

-OYT! is an ESA educational project part of the ESA Academy programme for university students to get hands-on experience of the full life cycle of a real space project, and so be better prepared and qualified for a career in the European space sector.
+OYT! was an ESA educational project part of the ESA Academy programme for university students to get hands-on experience of the full life cycle of a real space project, and so be better prepared and qualified for a career in the European space sector.

 Image credits: ESA / Team AIM (ISAE-SUPAERO & Politecnico di Torino)